SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Introduction

 \subsection{Related Work}

 Our work is not the first to automate identification for causal inference.
-The do-calculus~\cite{pearl1995causal, huang2012pearl} determines nonparametric identifiability by manipulating expressions containing the $do$ intervention operator symbolically using three rules, each of which depend only on the structure of a causal directed acyclic graph.
-On the other end of the spectrum of parametric assumptions, similar methods have been developed for linear causal graphs~\cite{bollen2005structural, kumor2019efficient}.
-However, these automated approaches provide no insight into semiparametric causal models, such as those using Gaussian processes, or models with richly structured, non-graphical assumptions.
-SBI expands the breadth of assumptions that can be reasoned about automatically, covering a suite of parametric and semiparametric models that previously required custom identification proofs.
+Symbolic methods for observational~\cite{huang2006pearl, pearl1995causal} and experimental~\cite{lee2020general} data determine whether queries are nonparametrically identifiable using graph structure alone.
+Similar methods have been developed for linear models~\cite{bollen2005structural, kumor2019efficient}.
+When applicable, symbolic methods like the do-calculus should be the de-facto choice, as they have strong theoretical gaurantees, are computationally efficient, and require minimal ancillary assumptions.
+However, these approaches are inconclusive for more flexible parameterizations, such as those using Gaussian processes, or models employing non-graphical assumptions, such as within-subjects designs.
+These methods (and SBI) do not attempt to test whether a set of assumptions are satisfied given a particular dataset.
+Instead, they test whether assumptions are sufficient to uniquely determine a causal effect from (yet unseen) data.

 Similar approaches for determining identifiability have been developed in other fields, such as neuroscience~\cite{valdes2011effective} and dynamical systems~\cite{raue2009structural}, by searching for likelihood equivalent parameters using gradient-based search.
 SBI differs from these approaches in two important ways.
-Methodologically, SBI uses a particle-based objective function to search for likelihood equivalent models globally, rather than locally near a single maximum likelihood solution.
-Second, SBI's objective function searches for models that estimate different causal effects, not only models that have different parameters.
-This distinction means that SBI can correctly determine identifiability even when models are semi-parametric (e.g see Section~\ref{sec:gp_example}), or when effects are composed of many parameters.
-It is well known that causal effects can be identified even in settings where individual parameters can not~\cite{pearl2009causality}.
+First, SBI uses a particle-based objective function to search for likelihood equivalent models globally, rather than locally near a single maximum likelihood solution.
+Second, SBI's objective function searches for models that estimate different causal effects, not only different parameters.
+This distinction means that SBI can correctly determine identifiability even when effects are composed of many parameters (e.g. see Section~\ref{sec:gp_example}).
+It is well known that queries can be identified even in settings where individual parameters cannot~\cite{pearl2009causality}.
+Optimization techniques have been used to bound counterfactual queries~\cite{balke1994counterfactual, tian2000probabilities, zhang2021partial} or for neural-causal models~\cite{xia2021causal}, but do not support user-specified parametric assumptions.